jletienne-evolytics/capstone_1/02_config.md

 # The Config File

+VERY IMPORTANT!!!
+I JOKE AROUND A LOT IN THE TRAINING.
+I AM NOT JOKING HERE.
+UNDER NO CIRCUMSTANCES SHOULD YOU KEEP SENSITIVE DATA/TOKENS IN GITHUB

+I ONLY DO IT HERE FOR TRAINING.
+ONLY FOR TRAINING.
+DO NOT USE GITHUB TO STORE TOKENS IN A REAL ENVIRONMENT

 Normally you set your settings in a config file.<br>
 To store passwords and keys like that.
 Sensitive information